bakytk/Movie-app/README.md

 ##### Mocha tests

-Not much time was invested into test coverage, yet using `mocha-chai`, the `test/index` code checks if the following can be run:
+`mocha-chai`, the `test/index` are used to make basic checks on the work of the app:

 1. authentication for the `basic` user, getting JWT_TOKEN (adding authentication for `premium` user could be a straightforward extension)